abdulhalimzhr/vouchat/README.md

 - A user should not be able to join a chat room, e.g., "Chat Room A." if the username is already taken by another active user within the "Chat Room A."
 - A user can join a chat room, e.g., "Chat Room A." using a specific username even though other users have the same username in another chat room, e.g., "Chat Room B."
 - There is no limitation on how many users can join the same room.
+- Chat history in a specific room will not be erased when any or all user leave the room

 ---